ondat/documentation/docs/operations/using-rolling-upgrades.md

 # Overview

 This guide will demonstrate how to enable the orchestrator's rolling upgrades using the [Upgrade Guard](/docs/concepts/rolling-upgrades/#upgrade-guard) and [Node Manager](/docs/concepts/rolling-upgrades/#node-manager).
 This feature helps to prevent your persistent storage volumes from becoming unhealthy during an orchestrator update.
+> ⚠️ This is a tech preview, we only recommend using this feature on your test clusters.

 # Prerequisites